JBrenkus/jbrenkus.github.io/README.md

 # Building my career in software development.
-I graduated with my Computer Science degree in 2024, I have been studying programming since high school in 2013.
+I graduated from Columbia College with my BSc in Computer Science in 2024, I have been studying programming since high school in 2013.
 I have built experience through internships and personal projects.
 With this compbination of education and experience, I am trying to begin a career in software or web development to challenge myself and bring some stability to my life.